skerkour/bloom/README.md

 Hey!
 Want to report a Bug or participate to the development of Bloom?
 Please [open an issue](https://github.com/skerkour/bloom/issues).
 Pull requests will be accepted without prior discussion only for typos.

-For general questions, please use the [Dicussions tab](https://github.com/skerkour/bloom/discussions).
+If you want to say thanks or have a question, please use the [Dicussions tab](https://github.com/skerkour/bloom/discussions).

 * Blog / Newsletter: [kerkour.com](https://kerkour.com)
 * Twitter: [@sylvain_kerkour](https://twitter.com/@sylvain_kerkour)